 A dental microscope is at its core an optical instrument, which allows the dentist to see enhanced detail in order to work as precisely as possible.
 Therefore, there should be no compromise concerning the optical components.
 Only superior optical quality with excellent clarity offers high resolution, large depth of field, and maximum light transmission.

 This is indispensable for a successful root canal treatment as the root canals are in most cases not rectilinear and have cavities and tiny ramifications, which are difficult to detect without high magnification and depth of field.
 Accurate color representation is also required for easy differentiation of anatomical details.
-Optics with apochromatic correction, as integrated in the Leica M320, provide images without any color distortion.
+Optics with apochromatic correction, as integrated in the Leica M320 dental microscope, provide images without any color distortion.

 In combination with optical quality, illumination plays a key role in the brightness and color of the image that the dentist sees through the eyepiece.
 For natural color representation, light with daylight temperature of between 5,000 and 6,000 kelvin is optimal.